Skip to main content

 Simulating Blue Dot

 When developing location-aware applications, it is not practical to be in the map's location and move around.
 Browsers' developer tools can be used to override or simulate locations.
-The Mappedin Web SDK also allows for creation of a custom PositionUpdater
+Mappedin JS also allows for creation of a custom PositionUpdater that will send position changes to the SDK.
+To use the PositionUpdater, import the BlueDot enums and PositionUpdater.

 import {